 The platform that cracks the code to build genuine community is the one that will become the ‘Next Big Thing’.

-I have for a number of years been a member of an email-based social and political discussion group, composed of about one hundred people, many of whom have never met face to face.
-The group is comprised of business people, physicians, engineers, lawyers, accountants, teachers, scientists, and other professionals.
+Let me share this with you.
+I have for a number of years been a member of an email-based social - political discussion group, composed of about a hundred people, many of whom have never met face to face.
+The group includes business people, physicians, engineers, lawyers, accountants, teachers, scientists, and other professionals.
 It includes, as well, an ex reporter twice nominated for a Pulitzer, a former staff-writer for Sports Illustrated who had a book adapted into what became a very popular movie, several cops, one of whom was highly instrumental in breaking the John Wayne Gacy serial murder case, and even a couple of professional gamblers.
 Black, white, yellow, and in between.
+All manner of religious beliefs.
 Political views from the far left to the far right.

 The discussions in this group are almost always “vibrant”, sometimes heated and frequently spiced with ad hominem jibes and repartee.
 But there is a general undercurrent of mutual respect and a sense of closeness born, I believe, from trust.

 There is also genuine caring, as demonstrated a few years ago when the male partner of a couple who actively participated in the discussions passed away after a long chronic illness.
-The survivor was in tough straits, and without hesitation, the group raised several thousand dollars to help that person through a difficult time.
+The surviving partner was in tough straits, and the group spontaneously raised several thousand dollars to help that person through a difficult time.
 That, my friends, is as close to genuinely social as social media gets.

-Perhaps, the “next big thing” will be the attainment of social community and global networking that will achieve the best of what the worldwide web has from its beginnings promised to achieve, but which as yet has been prevented, by commercial exploitation and narrow vision, from delivering.
+Perhaps, the “next big thing” will be the attainment of social community and global networking on the order of that which the worldwide web has from its beginnings promised to achieve, but which been prevented, by commercial exploitation and narrow vision, from delivering.